fnc12/sqlite_orm/README.md

 storage.remove_all<User>(where(lesser_than(&User::id, 100)));
 ```

-# Pure select
+# Raw select

-If you need to extract only a single column (`select %column_name% from %table_name% where %conditions%`) you can use non-CRUD `select` function:
+If you need to extract only a single column (`select %column_name% from %table_name% where %conditions%`) you can use a non-CRUD `select` function:

 ```c++
 auto allIds = storage.select(&User::id);    //  maps to `select id from users`